PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > Executive: Yes/No

 > (If yes) IC: Understood.
 Everyone on the call, be advised, at this time I am handling over command to [EXECUTIVE].
-They are now the incident commander for this call.
+They are now the Incident Commander for this call.

 > (If no) IC: In that case, please cause no further interruptions or I will remove you from the call.